 Basic rules of Slovak employment

 In Slovakia, employment starts on the exact day specified in the contract.
 An employment contract can include a probationary period of time that should normally be under three months (with the exception of some managerial positions that can have six months).
 This probationary period cannot be extended and the notice period is of two months.
+We can also help you move to Slovakia through business creation.

 The maximum weekly working hours for employees in Slovakia are 40 and the annual paid holiday is at least twenty days long in a calendar year.
 It can be extended (usually for one more week) only if it is stated in the collective agreement or after reaching the age of 33 (on age basis).